ODIN Deepreason™

 The Origin: Statistical Expertise + Modern LLMs

-ODIN wasn't born in a machine learning lab.
+ODIN was not born in a machine learning lab.
 It was built on a decade of statistical modeling expertise.

 Jesse Craig

+CEO & Founder, SatelliteAI.
 Former Chief Enterprise Architect, IBM US/EU for SPSS Modeler division.
-Master's degree in scientific field.
 15+ years in predictive analytics and enterprise AI systems.
 Built ODIN at SatelliteAI in 2024.

 Dr. Olav Laudy

+ODIN Core Contributor.
 Former Watson Chief Architect, PhD in Program Methodology and Statistics from Utrecht University, Chief Data Scientist for IBM Analytics Asia-Pacific.
-Helped design the statistical verification core of ODIN.
+Designed the statistical verification core.

 The Statistical Foundation